RaduTerec/Weather/README.md

 The endpoints handle all CRUD operations for all entities.
 Operations belonging to the same category (aka measurements), were grouped together.
 Depending on the endpoint, some operations are limited to specific roles.

 In case of errors, the controllers respond with a [`Problem`](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/error-handling?view=aspnetcore-7.0#problem-details) response.
-The `traceId` from the ProblemDetails is only displayed for InternalServerErrors and not for BadRequests or NotFound.
-A controller should only respond with an OkObjectResult or a Problem-ObjectResult.
+The `traceId` from the ProblemDetails is not further used for telemetry.
+An endpoint should only respond with an OkObjectResult or a Problem-ObjectResult.

 `UnitOfWork` handles the transactions of the repositories registered in it.
 It maintains a list of objects affected by a transaction and coordinates the writing out of changes.
-The `Commit` method doesn't return anything since there's no use case for the return value.
+The `CommitAsync` method doesn't return anything since there's no use case for the return value.
 However, it assigns a ID number to new entities.
-This a behavior we want to test integration testing against!
+This a behavior for the integration tests!

 The DB was designed with a code-first approach.
 Some rules were defined using fluent-API in the the DBContext.
 The `roles` and `users` were also modeled code-first to facilitate the integration testing.
 For the DB connection a project secret was used, so that it's not committed to this Git repository.
 To run the project locally, see [getting started](#getting-started).

-The mapping profile associates the internal models with DTOs used in the frontend communication.
+`Models` are internal for the project. `DTOs` is what the project uses to send and receive data.
 Not all properties of the `Model` will be mapped to the `DTO`.
 Furthermore, some models might be mapped to more DTOs depending on the DTO's purpose.
 This is helpful for handling validations, controlling how much data is sent and what this data contains.

 The `HealthCheck` ensures that all running processes required for the API to function are working properly.
 In our case, it checks that the DB is accessible, but in more complex scenarios it could ping other APIs, check file system permissions etc.
 Since the check is not something which runs in isolation, it's a very good candidate for integration tests.